ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/scalars.md

 # Custom Scalars

-All scalars in HotChocolate are defined through a `ScalarType`.
+All scalars in Hot Chocolate are defined through a `ScalarType`.
 The easiest way to create a custom scalar is to extend `ScalarType<TRuntimeType, TLiteral>`.
 This base class already includes basic serialization and parsing logic.